DipankurSaikia/Image-Search-Engine/README.md

 | :-------- | :------- | :------------------------- |
 | `api_key` | `string` | **Authorization**: nkq1FM4RsrdDVAPaTy2Dtn5ywhwpW57GMvWAnrq7psEJFjfAKueot2dF |

-## Acknowledgement

-- This HTML, CSS, and JavaScript project was created following the tutorial from the [@CodingNepal](https://www.youtube.com/@CodingNepal) YouTube channel.
-Here, I've learned how to incorporate an API into my projects, covering aspects such as search functionality, API integration, and result display.

 ## 🛠 Skills
 Javascript, HTML, CSS...